Ne0n09/cloudflared-remotefalcon/docs/extra/index.md

     ./generate_jwt.sh
     ```

-The script will look for a 'mongo' container and dump out all the API details that it finds in the database.
+    - The script will look for a 'mongo' container and list shows that have requested API access in the database.

-6. Enter your *apiAccessToken* with no quotes ''

-7. Enter your *apiAccessSecret* with no quotes ''

-The script will display your JWT that you can use as needed.
+    - The script will display your JWT that you can use as needed.

 ### Testing External API access